Skip to main content

 When addressing adverse past performance information, identify the contract, but do not identify the name of the individual who provided the information.
 Summarize the problem(s) with sufficient detail to give the offeror a reasonable opportunity to respond.

-NOTE : Past performance is considered a responsibility-type evaluation factor for purposes of SBA’s Certificate of Competency (COC) program.
+NOTE: Past performance is considered a responsibility-type determination for purposes of SBA’s Certificate of Competency (COC) program, even if the next acceptable offer is also from a small business (See FAR 19.601).
 FAR 19.602-1(a) requires agencies to refer a finding of non-responsibility to the SBA if the determination would preclude award.
-Therefore, if the PCO refuses to consider a small business concern for award after evaluating the concern's past performance on a non-comparative basis (e.g., a pass/fail, go/no go, or acceptable/unacceptable), the matter must be referred to the SBA.
-Alternatively, when using the trade-off process, the government may use traditional responsibility factors such as past performance as technical evaluation factors where a comparative evaluation of those areas will be performed as opposed to a pass/fail basis.
-In this case SBA referral is not required because the evaluation of past performance is part of a comparative, best value evaluation and not a responsibility determination.
+Therefore, if the PCO refuses to consider a small business concern for award after evaluating the concern's past performance as a non-trade-off evaluation factor (e.g., a pass/fail, go/no-go, or acceptable/unacceptable), the matter must be referred to the SBA.
+Alternatively, when past performance will be an evaluation factor in the trade-off process, SBA referral is not required because the evaluation of past performance is part of a comparative, best value evaluation and not a responsibility determination.

 Small Business Evaluation

-Additionally, Small Business Past Performance should be considered, and in some cases is required (see FAR 15.304(c)(3)(ii) DOD Deviation).
-In looking at Small Business Past Performance, the Government evaluates how well the offeror has performed on achieving its small business goals.
-Remember that this should only be evaluated against large businesses in their compliance of FAR 52.219-9.
-For example, the Government may request e lectronic Subcontracting Reporting System ( eSRS ) information.
+Additionally, small business past performance should be considered and is required in some cases (See FAR 15.304(c)(3)(ii)).
+In looking at small business past performance, the government evaluates how well the offeror has performed in achieving its small business goals.
+Remember that this should only be evaluated for other than small businesses in assessing their compliance with FAR 52.219-9.
+A tool regularly used by the government is the electronic Subcontracting Reporting System (eSRS).

-Note: Although DFARS PGI 215.304 provides an example that indicates evaluation of Past Performance compliance within a separate Small Business Participation Factor, it may be evaluated instead under the Past Performance Factor, but not in both factors .
+NOTE: DFARS PGI 215.304 provides an example that indicates evaluation of past performance compliance within a separate small business participation factor.
+This may instead be evaluated under the past performance factor, but not in both factors .

-Small Business offerors proposing on unrestricted requirements are not held to the requirements of FAR 52.219-14 Limitations on Subcontracting because the clause is applicable to small business set-aside procurements only.
-However, small business offerors should meet the small business participation factor goals through performance as a prime small business or a combination of performance and small business subcontracting.
+Small business offerors (other than firms utilizing the HUBZone price preference) proposing on unrestricted requirements are not held to the requirements of FAR 52.219-14 Limitations on Subcontracting because the clause is applicable to small business set-aside procurements only.
+However, small business offerors should meet the small business participation factor goals through any, or a combination of the following: performance as a prime small business, performance as a joint venture, or small business subcontracting.

 Types of Exchanges